 All releases of ScriptX are fully backwards compatible with previous releases and for advanced functionality will work with all existing publishing licenses.
 ScriptX works in close concert with the Microsoft Windows Web Browsing Platform and as a result is updated to work with all latest releases and patches.
 All code updates are free; there is never a charge for obtaining the latest code.

-If you are a licensee, please go to our customer portal to obtain your Licensed ScriptX Kit.
+If you are a licensee, please go to our customer portal for additional downloads such as x64 Editions and Merge Modules for building your own installers.

 Compatibility when upgrading from Basic to Licensed versions